Search Articles

 • Child support and alimony

-If you owe federal taxes, 15 percent of your Social Security check can be used to pay your debt, no matter how much money is left.
+If you owe federal taxes, 15 percent of your monthly Social Security check can be used to pay your debt — no matter how much money is left in your bank account — until all the tax debt is paid off.

 For student loans and other nontax debts, the government can take 15 percent of your Social Security check as long as the remaining balance doesn't drop below $750.